 The sage looked him in the eye and said, “The reason your monastery has languished is that the Buddha is living among you in disguise, and you have not honored Him.”
 The abbot hurried back, his mind in turmoil

 The Selfless One was at his monastery!
 Who could He be?
 Brother Hua?…No, he was full of sloth.
 Brother Po?…No, he was too dull.
 But then the Tathagata was in disguise.
 What better disguise than sloth or dull- wittedness?
 He called his monks to him and revealed the sage’s words.
 They, too, were taken aback and looked at each other with suspicion and awe.

 Which one of them was the Chosen One?

 The disguise was perfect.
 Not knowing who He was they took to treating everyone with the respect due to a Buddha.
 Their faces started shining with an inner radiance that attracted novices and then lay supporters.

 In no time at all the monastery far surpassed its previous glory.

-– Personal adaptation based on an ancient parable.
+– Personal adaptation by Srikumar Rao, based on an ancient parable.

 Srikumar Rao conceived “Creativity and Personal Mastery” one of the most popular and highest rated courses at many of the world’s top business schools.
 He is a TED speaker and best selling author.
 Visit his website at www.theraoinstitute.com